 The scholarship policy is a written contract set by Office of Undergraduate Admission, which serves as a guide to understanding how your scholarship works.
 Students receive a copy of the policy when the scholarship is awarded.
 Please read the policy thoroughly to understand how you may be affected by the terms of your scholarship.

 1. You must maintain your USC Academic Standing

 The university expects you to maintain a high level of academic success during your university career.
 If you are academically disqualified by the USC Office of Academic Records and Registrar and the Committee on Academic Policies and Procedures (CAPP), you will automatically lose your scholarship.
-Readmission to USC will not restore your scholarship.
+Readmission to USC will not restore your eligibility for your scholarship.

 2. You must make satisfactory academic progress toward your undergraduate degree during the academic year (not including summer).

 3. You must uphold USC’s conduct and academic integrity standards